brendanzheng/Hack-Challenge-Group-12-Quotas/README.md

 4. Some screenshots of your app (highlight important features): TODO

-5. A short description of your app (its purpose and features): This app allows you to browse various services offered by others such as doing your laundry or cooking you a meal.
+5. A short description of your app (its purpose and features): This app allows you to browse and request various services offered by others such as doing your laundry or cooking you a meal.
 Everyone is given a certain amount of "quotas" that they can spend on each service.

 6. A list of how your app addresses each of the requirements: